Xixiao007/blog.xixiao.info/about-xi-xiao.md

 - wants to be a good father and a good husband that my families could unconditionally count on
 - is eager to study cutting-edge web development skills
 - is exploring new topics for opening eye views whenever possible.
-Currently, German language and MOOC(Massive Open Online Course) courses intrigue me
+Currently, German language and MOOC(Massive Open Online Course) courses intrigue him

 <p class="message">